 Comprehensive General Dentistry

-For over 30 years, the dental practice of Dr. Paul Miller, DDS has provided comprehensive, caring dental care in New Port Richey, Florida.
+The dental practice of Paul Miller DDS & Michael Caputo DDS provides comprehensive, caring dental care in New Port Richey, FL.
 As a family dental office, our team is proud to serve patients of all ages.
 We are dedicated to providing our patients with quality dentistry and a comfortable experience.
-We believe in building partnerships with our patients.
+For over 30 years, we have built partnerships with our patients.
 Your needs come first, and we are committed to providing you with dental services that improve your immediate and long-term oral health.

 Compassionate Family Dental Care in New Port Richey, FL

-The dental office of Paul Miller DDS has provided family dental care in New Port Richey, FL since 1982.
+The dental office of Paul Miller DDS & Michael Caputo DDS has provided family dental care in New Port Richey, FL since 1982.
 Our practice provides a full range of general and cosmetic dentistry services to patients of every age.
 We are committed to building lasting partnerships with our patients.
 Helping you to achieve and maintain great oral health is our number one goal.

 Our general dentistry services include: